AdaCore/gnatstudio/docs/users_guide/searching.rst

 the most frequent context is to search in the current file.
 GPS provides a number of facilities just for this:

-* Use the :file:`isearch.py` plugin
+* Use the :guilabel:`Incremental search` option

-  This plugin provides an interactive search.
-When you press the key shortcut (:kbd:`ctrl-s` by default when using Emacs mode, or use the :menuselection:`Edit --> Key Shortcuts` to assign another shortcut), GPS displays a small prompt window.
-As you start typing letters there, GPS jumps to the next match for the word you are currently typing.
+  When this option is enabled, GPS automatically jumps to the next match for the word you are currently typing.
-  Press the same shortcut again to search for the next occurrence.

 * Use the omni-search